mrkacan/aoe/README.md

   - Redux
   - Redux-Saga
   - React Router
+  - reselect library for memoized selectors.
   - Tslint (config from tsconfig)
   - Tailwind.css and framer motion for styles and animations.
   - classnames package for conditionally joining classNames together.
+  - Used react-testing-library for some testing.

 # Install &Run
 ```sh